Financial analysis and planning services may be provided to you through your affiliation with the securities

 Investments in a money market fund are neither insured nor guaranteed by the Federal Deposit Insurance

-stable net asset value of $1 per share.
+worth more or less than what you originally paid for them.
 It is possible to lose money by investing in money market funds.

 Savings and checking accounts typically offer a fixed rate of interest, and are backed by the FDIC or NCUA insured.